+Teen motivation is dependent on the culture surrounding him or her.
 Neil Howe, the author and historian who first came up with the term “millennial generation”, explains that economic and cultural changes play a larger role in influencing the generational differences.
 According to Neil Howe, "The Great Recession and its aftermath are likely to make the postmillennial generation more risk-averse."

-Michael Jones, a 40-year-old Generation Xer, and Peter Pham founded a new company called Science Inc. that owns the Wishbone mobile phone app.
+Michael Jones, a 40-year-old Generation Xer, and Peter Pham founded a new company called Science Inc. that owns the Wishbone mobile phone application.
 Mr. Jones, the chief executive of Science Inc. explains his understanding of teen motivation today.
 "They have immediate social validation or lack of validation at the touch of a button," according to Michael Jones.

-One teen chose to post a few videos to Snapchat.
-Why didn't she also post the same videos to Instagram?
+One teen chose to post a few videos on Snapchat.
+Why didn't she also post the same videos on Instagram?
 The other teen friend explained that Instagram is special.
 On Instagram, teens are careful not to offend the feelings of the friends receiving the photos.
 A steady barrage of low-quality videos and pictures might be too annoying to them.
 Teens also regularly delete their Instagram photos limiting the number of photographs displayed on their Instagram profiles.

 Wishbone views against anxieties as business opportunities.
 The app does not require users to take beautiful selfie pictures.
 Nor does the app require teens to have parents who vacation in Instagram-perfect locales.
 The app focuses on teen tastes and interests instead of teen identities.
 Wishbone app users can create funny polls to discuss celebrities, bands, makeup and other interests today's teens have.
 Teens that focus all attention away from themselves foster their own teen motivation.